gregoryvanko/CoreX/README.md

         // Chemin relatif de l'icone
         this._MyServeurApp.IconRelPath = __dirname + "/apple-icon-192x192.png"
-        // Add serveur api for FctName = Test this._MyServeurApp.AddApiFct("Test", this.TestApiCallForFctTest.bind(this))
+        // Add serveur api for FctName = Test this._MyServeurApp.AddApiFct("Test", this.TestApiCallForFctTest.bind(this), false)
-        // Add serveur api Admin for FctName = test this._MyServeurApp.AddApiAdminFct("Test", this.TestApiAdminCallForFctTest.bind(this))
+        // Add serveur api Admin for FctName = TestAdmin this._MyServeurApp.AddApiFct("TestAdmin", this.TestApiAdminCallForFctTest.bind(this), true)
         // Lancement du module corex
         this._MyServeurApp.Start()
     }